QuantEcon/lecture-source-py/source/rst/coleman_policy_iter.rst

 In a :doc:`subsequent lecture <egm_policy_iter>`, we'll see that the numerical implementation part of the Euler equation method can be further adjusted to obtain even more efficiency.

-Let's start with some imports
+Let's start with some imports:

 .. code-block:: ipython

     import numpy as np
     import quantecon as qe
-    from interpolation import interp
-    from numba import njit, prange
-    from quantecon.optimize import brentq
-    from quantecon.optimize.scalar_maximization import brent_max
     import matplotlib.pyplot as plt
     %matplotlib inline
+    from quantecon.optimize import brentq

 The Euler Equation